jun-inoue/orthoscope/README.md

 ---
 ## Genome Taxon Sampling

-Feasibility of completion.
+Computational burden is a limitation factor of a web tool such as ORTHOSCOPE.
+To address this issue, "Number of species" is restricted.
-If a user selected "Number of hits to report per genome" as 3, "Numbe of species" should be less than 50 spp.
+For example, if a user selected "Number of hits to report per genome" as 3, "Number of species" should be less than 50 spp.

 Number of hits to report per genome | Number of species :---: | :---: